mkidson/mkidson_obsidian_vault/MSc/SANSA Bursary application.md

 At or around sea level, the atmosphere does a great job of shielding against the neutrons and charged particles produced in these reactions.
 At regular aviation altitudes, however, we're not so lucky, with ***WOULD LIKE AN APPROXIMATE DOSE COMPARISON HERE***.
 The composition of the radiation fields at these altitudes has been shown to be about 40% neutrons (Goldhagen et. al., 2003)

 ---
-# Dosimetry at altitude and in space
+# Neutron spectrometry at altitude and in space

 - What are the technologies?
 - What techniques do they typically rely on?